Harry S. Truman Presidential Library and Museum: Truman's funeral services

 Funeral services for Truman were held in the Library auditorium and burial was in the courtyard.
 His wife, Bess Truman, was buried at his side in 1982.
 Their daughter, Margaret Truman Daniel, was a longtime member of the Truman Library Institute's board of directors.
 After her death in January 2008, Margaret's cremated remains and those of her late husband, Clifton Daniel (who died in 2000), were also interred in the Library's courtyard.
 The president's grandson, Clifton Truman Daniel, is currently honorary co-chair of the institute's board of directors.

 Exhibits and program

 Two floors of exhibits show his life and presidency through photographs, documents, artifacts, memorabilia, film clips and a film about Truman's life.

-The library's replica of the Oval Office is a feature that has been copied by the Johnson, Ford, Carter, Reagan, George H. W. Bush, Clinton, and George W. Bush libraries.
+The library's full-sized replica of the Oval Office is a feature that has been copied by the Kennedy, Johnson, Nixon, Ford, Carter, Reagan, George H. W. Bush, Clinton, and George W. Bush libraries.

 In an educational program called The White House Decision Center, school students take on the roles of President Truman and his advisors facing real-life historical decisions in a recreation of the West Wing of the White House.

+Theft of artifacts

+In February 1978, there was an attempted break-in at the library, but a security guard was able to scare off the assailants.
+Several weeks later, on March 24, 1978, burglars (it is unknown whether the two break-ins were related) successfully entered the lobby of the library and stole three ceremonial swords and two daggers, which had been given as gifts to Truman from the leaders of Iran and Saudi Arabia, from a display case.
+The FBI has an active reward for their recovery, but to date, they have still not been found.